mantl/mantl/roles/zookeeper/README.rst

 .. versionadded:: 0.1

-.. todo:: make a reference to registrator in the paragraph below.

 `ZooKeeper <https://zookeeper.apache.org/>`_ is used for coordination among Mesos and Marathon nodes.
 Rather than storing things in this service yourself, you should prefer :doc:`consul`.